What Is the Daniel Fast?

 “I think [the Daniel fast] is an extreme diet,” says Julie Miller Jones, PhD, an emeritus professor of nutrition at St. Catherine University in St. Paul, Minnesota, and a member of the Grain Foods Foundation's scientific advisory board.
 “I am never in favor of extreme diets, unless you have some sort of medical condition.”

-Here are some downsides of restrictive diets like the Daniel fast:
+Here are some downsides of diets like the Daniel fast:

-• It may not help with long-term weight loss.
-The Daniel diet is a type of detox diet, Dr. Miller Jones says — something she thinks is best avoided.
+• It cannot detox the body.
+The Daniel diet is a type of detox diet, Miller Jones says — something she thinks is best avoided.
 These types of diets make it seem like the body is dirty and needs to be cleaned, she says.
 “And I just don't buy that.”

 • You may actually gain weight in the long term.
 Most people will lose weight on a restrictive diet, then gain it back at an even higher level once the diet ends, Miller Jones says.
-Restricted diets tend to lead to overdoing it once people let their guard down, she adds.
 “So for most people, this severe restriction is not a useful strategy in weight control.”

 • It could lead to nutrient deficiencies.
-Because the diet is so restrictive, you have to choose your foods very carefully in order to get all the nutrients you need.
-Two nutrients of particular concern with the Daniel fast are vitamin B12 and iron, which many of us get from animal-based foods.
-Some plant-based foods are fortified with vitamin B12.
-But it's only found naturally in animal foods, and the research on this diet does not mention supplementation.
+The Daniel fast requires you to limit some major food groups from your diet, which may lead to certain nutrient deficiencies.
+Two nutrients of particular concern include vitamin B12 and iron, which many of us get from animal-based foods.
+Some plant-based foods are fortified with vitamin B12, but it's only found naturally in animal foods.
+Additionally, no research on this diet recommends or mentions supplementation.

 Is the Daniel Fast Right for You?